Financial Services Code of Procedure

 The following methods for accepting debit and credit card payments are permitted:

-The ability to process bank card transactions through any payment system (including point of sale terminals) must be limited to those individuals whose job requires such access. [see Hiring, Training and Employee Awareness for Bank Card Processing]
+The ability to process cardholder data transactions through any payment system (including point of sale terminals) must be limited to those individuals whose job requires such access. [see Hiring, Training and Employee Awareness for Cardholder Data Processing]

 The Merchant must ensure that all transactions represent a legitimate sale of goods or services in the ordinary course of your business.
 All refunds of bank card transactions must be processed directly back to the card the purchase was made on.
 No cash refunds shall be given for transactions that were originally processed on a bank card.
 Your refund and exchange policy must be clearly displayed and communicated to the customer.